zicoz18/local-subnet-development-tutorial/README.md

 avalanche subnet deploy <subnetName> -l
 ```

-After a successfull deployment, an example of what you would see:
+After a successful deployment, an example of what you would see:

 ```
 Network ready to use.
 Local network node endpoints: